Germany starts to build Nord Stream 2

 "We are moving within the framework of the planning approval decision," a spokesman for Gazprom, the Russian firm behind the project, told German press agency DPA.

-"We are confident that we will receive all relevant permits," the spokesman added.
+"We are confident that we will receive all relevant permits," the spokesman said.

 The Baltic pipeline is to run from Russia via the maritime zones of Finland, Sweden, and Denmark.
-Finland recently granted a permit, with the other two still pending.
+Finland recently granted a permit, with the other two pending.

-Its opponents, including Poland, the Baltic states, and Nordic EU countries, have warned that Nord Stream 2 will enable Russia to cut gas supplies to Western allies, including Ukraine, for strategic reasons.
+Its opponents, including Poland, the Baltic states, and Nordic EU countries, have said Nord Stream 2 would help Russia to cut gas supplies to Western allies, including Ukraine, for strategic reasons.

-The European Commission has said it will help Russia to gouge even higher prices in eastern member states.
+The European Commission has said it could help Gazprom to gouge even higher prices in eastern Europe.

-The US has also said it will make a mockery of Western sanctions on Russia, imposed over its invasion of Ukraine four years ago.
+The US has also said it would make a mockery of Western sanctions on Russia, imposed over its invasion of Ukraine four years ago.

-Next steps for the Russian project will include the laying and welding of 200,000 steel pipes, each one weighing 24 tonnes, along 1,200 km of the Baltic Sea bed.
+Next steps for the Russian project include the laying and welding of 200,000 pipe segments, each one weighing 24 tonnes, along 1,200 km of the Baltic Sea bed.

-The pipes are already made and waiting in storage yards in Germany, Finland, and Sweden in a €9bn enterprise that includes five major EU firms and 200 other companies in 17 European countries, creating 1,000 jobs.
+The pipes are already waiting in storage yards in Germany, Finland, and Sweden in a €9bn enterprise that includes five major EU firms and 200 other companies in 17 European countries, creating, Gazprom says, 1,000 jobs.

-News of the Lubmin construction work comes despite German chancellor Angela Merkel's recent nod to Nord Stream 2 criticism.
+News of the Lubmin construction work comes despite German chancellor Angela Merkel's recent nod to Nord Stream 2 critics.

 "This is not just an economic project, but [its] … political factors must also be taken into account," she said at a meeting with Ukrainian leader Petro Poroshenko in Berlin last month.

-The construction is also moving ahead despite EU commission appeals to first hold talks with Russia on how to apply European energy law to the pipeline.
+The construction is also moving ahead amid EU commission appeals to hold talks with Russia on how to apply European energy law to the pipeline.

-Merkel's comments had given some hope to Nord Stream 2's opponents that Germany might pause for thought.
+Merkel's comments had given hope to Nord Stream 2 opponents that she might pause for thought on a project that has the potential to tear a rift between Germany and its EU allies.

-The project has the potential to cause a rift between Germany and its EU allies.
-It also risks a wider transatlantic clash after the US threatened to impose fines on the five European firms - Engie, OMV, Shell, Uniper, and Wintershall - backing Nord Stream 2.
+The enterprise also risks a transatlantic rift after the US threatened to impose fines on the five EU firms - Engie, OMV, Shell, Uniper, and Wintershall - that are co-financing the pipeline.